Male tree producing a few female cones (inset)

 Symbolic Importance of Torreya in Louisiana

-Tunica Hills (east of the Mississippi) was the westernmost of the 3 glacial refuges that sheltered temperate plants of the eastern USA.
+Tunica Hills (east of the Mississippi) was the westernmost of the 3 glacial refuges (along major rivers that drained the southern Appalachian Mountains) that sheltered temperate plants of the eastern USA.
+Tunica Hills is where cones of the now-extinct Critchfield spruce were discovered in the 20th Century.
 The Apalachicola River (famous for Torreya taxifolia) and the Altamaha River (famous for Franklinia alatamaha) are the other two.
 Even today, folks who are accustomed to the rich hardwood mesophytic forests of the southern Appalachians will see familiar trees and understory plants in all three reserves.
 Notably, all three peak-glacial refuges are centered on the wind-blown hills of glacial silt alongside rivers that would have easily swept floating seeds from the Appalachian Mountains to warmer climes.
 The silt erodes into steep ravines that enabled S. Appalachian plants to hunker down in the ravine bottoms as the Holocene climate warmed.

 Click images below to access the full webpages of why it is exciting for those of us working with the Pleistocene relict species, Torreya taxifolia, to locate planted trees in Louisiana — only 170 miles northwest of the Tunica Hills of Louisiana.